CONSUMER MEDICINE INFORMATION

 Your doctor will determine if you should continue to be treated with Daunorubicin.

-Do not use this medicine if you are pregnant or planning to become pregnant.
+Do not use this medicine if you or your partner are pregnant or planning to become

-It may affect the developing baby if used during pregnancy.
+It may affect the developing baby if you or your partner are being treated with Daunorubicin

 If you are not sure whether you should be given Daunorubicin, talk to your doctor.